 When Gracie is showing Alvin their new home, she claims it was bought for Alvin by the people of Tennessee.
 It was, in fact, the Rotary Club of Nashville which provided the home and the surrounding land.
 The home was also not waiting for York upon his return from Europe as portrayed in the film.
 The club purchased the property in November 1919, a year after the war ended and after Alvin C. York and Gracie were already married.
 The couple did not move into the house until Valentine's Day 1922.

-When Private York returns from contemplating his exemption back in Tennessee, the clerk permits York into the major's office with, "All right, Sergeant," rather than, "All right, Private."
-It is during this encounter that his promotion to the rank of Corporal is approved, so the clerk is not dropping a hint to York.
+When Private York returns from contemplating his exemption back in Tennessee, the clerk permits York into the major's office with, "All right, Sergeant," rather than, "All right, Private," but his promotion to the rank of Corporal has not yet been approved.

 Alvin York plays with the light switch in the hotel, like he's never seen them before.
-But since he spent weeks in training in the army and then traveled to Europe and around Europe; electric lights shouldn't have been such an oddity to him
+But since he spent weeks in training in the army and then traveled through Europe, he should have had plenty of encounters with electric lights before this.

 York is called Sgt by officer who receives his captured soldiers and by the French who give him a medal.
 In New York at the Waldorf, his uniform coat sleeves show a corporal's insignia.
 Later, in TN, he is wearing a Sergeant's insignia on his uniform sleeve.